 Visit UA Poetry Center’s Poetry Out Loud page for more info!

-On Saturday, March 2, nine exceptional young people will compete for the opportunity to represent the State of Arizona at the Poetry Out Loud National Finals in Washington, DC, and a shot at the grand prize: a $20,000 college scholarship.
+On Saturday, March 8, 2025, nine Arizona high school students from all across the state will compete for the title of Arizona Poetry Out Loud State Champion and the opportunity to represent the state at the Poetry Out Loud National Finals in Washington, DC!

 Read more